• Home

 Photo © RichieChan via Canva.com

-Although taking the standard train from Taipei to Tainan will take much longer than the HSR, the ride is smooth and comfortable.
+Although taking the normal train will take much longer than the HSR, the ride is smooth and comfortable.
 And since trains in Taiwan are frequent and rarely late, it’s a very convenient mode of transport.

 Several train lines run between the two cities, with Puyuma Express trains being the fastest.
 Other options include Tze-Chiang Limited Express and the Chu-Kuang Express.
 While Tze-Chiang Limited Express and the Chu-Kuang Express are generally slightly cheaper than the Puyuma Express trains, you should know they often take much longer.
-A Puyuma train to Tainan takes just over 3 hours, whereas a train ride on the other two can take anywhere from 4 to 6.5 hours, depending on which train you take.
+A Puyuma train to Tainan takes just over 3 hours, whereas a train ride on the other two can take anywhere from 4 to 6.5 hours, depending on which one you take.

 Klook.com

-colorful lanterns in shennong street tainan
+colorful lanterns in shennong street

 Need more help figuring out how to get around Taiwan?